-This Christmas, my fiancé gifted me a long-desired cast iron skillet.
+This Christmas, I was gifted a long-desired cast iron skillet.
 So, you can imagine my delight to find a recipe in Jan / Feb’s Cooking Light titled “Skillet Mains”.
 I knew it was time to try out their Meyer Lemon Chicken recipe!
-The skillet and the recipe met (and exceeded) my expectations!
+The skillet and the recipe exceeded my expectations!

 There was some worry that 2 whole lemons would make the lemon flavor of the recipe too intense, but my worries were unnecessary!
 I substituted regular lemons plus 1 teaspoon of sugar since I couldn't find Meyer Lemons for my Meyer Lemon Chicken.
 I recently tried Meyer Lemons at my Mom's house, and I am convinced that this recipe would be even more amazing with them!

 Cooking Light says this recipe takes 27 minutes of hands-on time and 39 minutes total.
 When I read this to my fiancé, he replied, “Better have a sous-chef at your disposal to get it done in that time!”
 It took me the better part of an hour and a half from prep to plating.
 It was most certainly worth it, but it will be a lazy Sunday meal in the future!
 (If you've started from a whole chicken, I made you this easy chicken deboning video to cut down on time!)